Understanding Cash Accounting: A Comprehensive Guide for Business Owners and Entrepreneurs

 Importance of cash flow statement in business accounting

-1. Operating activities: Cash transactions pertaining to the central business, such as payments to suppliers and cash received from consumers, are addressed in this section.
-It monitors the net cash flow produced by routine sales and expense operations.
+1. Operating activities: This covers cash transactions from the core business, such as payments to suppliers and cash received from customers.
+It tracks the net cash generated by routine sales and expenses.

 2. Investing activities: This consists of cash flows generated by the sale or purchase of property, plant, equipment, and other investments.
-It indicates the amount of cash generated or utilized for capital expenditures.
+It indicates the amount of cash generated or utilised for capital expenditures.

 3. Financing activities: This section addresses cash flows to and from financing sources, such as share issuance, taking loans, and debt repayment.
 It represents the net cash flow generated by financing activities.